-Fiscal Year 2022 Executive Compensation Highlights
+Fiscal Year 2023 Executive Compensation Highlights

-The following key compensation actions were taken with respect to the named executive officers for the fiscal year ended January 31, 2022 in order to better align their compensation with those holding similar executive positions within our compensation peer group:
+The following key compensation actions were taken with respect to the named executive officers for the fiscal year ended January 31, 2023 in order to better align their compensation with those holding similar executive positions within our compensation peer group:

-(1) Adjusted EBITDA is not a generally accepted accounting principles ("GAAP") financial measure.
-The definition of this non-GAAP financial measure, and a reconciliation to the most comparable GAAP measure, is included as Exhibit A to this proxy statement.
+Base Salaries

-- Base Salaries Annual base salaries for our CEO and Founder and Vice Chairman were unchanged from their previous year-end levels for the fiscal year ended January 31, 2021.
-Annual base salaries for our CFO, COO, and CSO were increased by 15%, 19%, and 13%, respectively, from their previous year-end levels for the fiscal year ended January 31, 2021 in order to (i) help ensure the retention of these executive officers and (ii) ensure consistency with the general guideline established by our compensation committee of targeting total direct compensation for executive officers at the 50th percentile of the market, based on our compensation peer group.
-The annual base salary for our Former CFO was decreased by 13% upon his transition to the non-executive role of Special Advisor on April 1, 2021. - Annual Cash Bonuses The target annual cash bonus opportunity for our CEO, Founder and Vice Chairman, COO, and CSO were unchanged from their previous levels for the fiscal year ended January 31, 2021.
-The target annual cash bonus opportunity for our CFO was increased by 50% in order to (i) help ensure retention, (ii) maintain relative parity in compensation among our executive officers, and (iii) ensure consistency with the general guideline established by our compensation committee of targeting total direct compensation for our executive officers at the 50th percentile of the market, based on our peer group.
-Our Former CFO was entitled to earn a pro rata bonus for the fiscal year ended January 31, 2022, but he agreed to forgo this bonus.
-Based on our performance as measured against our corporate performance objectives, annual cash bonuses paid to our CEO, Founder and Vice Chairman, CFO, COO, and CSO under the 2022 Executive Bonus Plan represented 75% of their target annual cash bonus opportunities. - Long-Term Incentive Compensation Our CEO, Founder and Vice Chairman, CFO, COO, and CSO received performance-based vesting restricted stock units, which are earned based on our relative total stockholder return compared to the stock price of the constituents of the Russell 2000 index in the period beginning March 30, 2021 (the date the performance-based vesting restricted stock units were granted by the compensation committee) and ending January 31, 2024.
-In addition, our Founder and Vice Chairman, CFO, COO, and CSO were granted long-term incentive compensation in the form of time-based vesting restricted stock units, which vest over a multi-year period.
-Our Former CFO did not receive any equity-based incentive compensation during the fiscal year ended January 31, 2022.
+Annual base salaries for our CEO, Founder and Vice Chairman, CSO, and Former COO were unchanged from their previous year-end levels for the fiscal year ended January 31, 2022.
+The annual base salary for our CFO was increased by 14% from its previous year-end level for the fiscal year ended January 31, 2022 in order to (i) help ensure retention and (ii) ensure consistency with the general guideline established by our compensation committee of targeting total direct compensation for executive officers at the 50th percentile of the market, based on our compensation peer group.
+In connection with the hiring of our CTO effective March 15, 2022, our CTO received an annual base salary of \$550,000.

+Annual Cash Bonuses

+The target annual cash bonus opportunities for our CEO, Founder and Vice Chairman, CFO, CSO, and Former COO were unchanged from their previous levels for the fiscal year ended January 31, 2022.
+In connection with the hiring of our CTO effective March 15, 2022, our CTO was eligible to earn an annual cash bonus with a target of 75% of his base salary payable on the achievement of company performance objectives.
+Based on our performance as measured against our corporate performance objectives, annual cash bonuses paid to our CEO, Founder and Vice Chairman, CFO, CTO, and CSO under the 2023 Executive Bonus Plan ranged from 100% to 120% of their target annual cash bonus opportunities.
+In connection with his involuntary separation, our Former COO received a pro rata annual cash bonus payment pursuant to the terms of his employment agreement.

+Long-Term Incentive Compensation

+Our CEO, Founder and Vice Chairman, CFO, CTO, CSO, and Former COO received performancebased vesting restricted stock units, which are earned based on our relative total stockholder return compared to the stock price of the constituents of the Russell 2000 index in the period beginning March 30, 2022 (the date the performance-based vesting restricted stock units were granted by the compensation committee) and ending January 31, 2025.
+In addition, our Founder and Vice Chairman, CFO, CSO, and Former COO were granted long-term incentive compensation in the form of timebased vesting restricted stock units, which vest over a multi-year period.